quarter-on-causality/quarter-on-causality.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-    This thematic quarter aims to underline the interactions between Statistical, Probability, Theory, Causal Inference theory, as well as theoretical computer science methods for causal inference.
-It will enable researchers, student, and practitioners to explore a rich and cross-disciplinary topic.
+    This thematic quarter aims to underline the interactions between Statistical, Probability Theory, Causal Inference theory, and theoretical computer science methods for causal inference.
+It will enable researchers, students, and practitioners to explore a rich and cross-disciplinary topic.
 This thematic quarter will explore topics related to, but not limited to:
     </p>
     <ul>
       <li>Causal discovery</li>